 The options I give below are a good way to get started with your emergency domain planning.

-NameCheap and Name.com run special monthly coupons for domain investors with 25+ domain names on account.
+NameCheap and Name.com run special monthly coupons for domain investors with 25+ domain names on the account.
 If your budget for domain registration and maintenance is limited, these two registrars make it easy to keep your domains running for many years to come.